jeffryhartanto/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 MustDoList shows an error message <br>
   Use case resumes at step 2

+#### Use case 15: Export task's data

+**MSS**

+1. User requests to export data
+2. MustDoList will export current data to desire path <br>
+Use case ends.

+**Extensions**

+1a.
+The export task request has invalid format

+> 1a1.
+MustDoList shows an error message <br>
+  Use case resumes at step 1

+#### Use case 16: Import task's data

+**MSS**

+1. User requests to import data
+2. MustDoList will import data from specific path <br>
+Use case ends.

+**Extensions**

+1a.
+The import task request has invalid format

+> 1a1.
+MustDoList shows an error message <br>
+  Use case resumes at step 1

 ## Appendix C : Non Functional Requirements